mike-li8/Power-BI-Business-Insights-360-II/README.md

 <br>

 **Supply Chain Benchmark Measures**
-Note: YoY is the only benchmark available and/or applicable to supply chain KPIs.
+<br>Note: YoY is the only benchmark available and/or applicable to supply chain KPIs.
 ```
 Net_Error_SPLY =
 CALCULATE(